 At the University of Wisconsin-Platteville, we want to make it convenient to study at a distance, and we provide resources to help you reach your goals.

-On the Academic Calendars you'll find important upcoming deadlines and dates for UW-Platteville's online and print-based courses, along with the important dates for UW-Platteville collaborative programs and other UW system online courses.
+On the Academic Calendar, you'll find important upcoming deadlines and dates for UW-Platteville's online courses, along with the important dates for UW-Platteville collaborative programs and other UW system online courses.

 The UW-Platteville online catalog represents the most accurate reflection of curricula and policies available up to the time of publication.